androidfu/EtPushHelloWorld/README.md

 ================
 1. Clone and import into Android Studio.
 2. Import as non-Android Studio project for AS 1.0+ (previous versions only had 1 option).
-3. Replace the strings in readyAimFire() with your IDs.
+3. Replace the strings in readyAimFire() with your IDs.<br/><br/>
- _Note: I create a `secrets.xml` file in `res/values` that hold my strings and is automatically excluded from source control by and entry in `.gitignore` included with this source code._
+ _Note: I create a `secrets.xml` file in `res/values` that holds my strings and is automatically excluded from source control by and entry in `.gitignore` included with this source code._

 Notes
 =====